- ACRONYMS AND DEFINITIONS

 - THROMBOPHILIC DISORDERS | Antiphospholipid antibodies

-- Antiphospholipid antibodies (APAs) are autoimmune antibodies that can increase the risk of thrombosis.
+- Antiphospholipid antibodies (APAs) are autoimmune antibodies that increase the risk of thrombosis and miscarriage.
+APAs are found in up to 24% of patients with VTE, 20 - 40% of patients with systemic lupus erythematosus, and 10 - 15% of women with recurrent miscarriages.
 The overall prevalence of APAs in the general population is 0 - 5%.
-APAs are found in up to 24% of patients with VTE, 20 - 40% of patients with systemic lupus erythematosus, and 10 - 15% of women with recurrent miscarriages.

-- The exact mechanism by which APAs stimulate clot formation and induce miscarriage is not completely understood, but it is believed to occur through the induction of inflammatory mediators.
-The two most common APAs are anti-Beta 2 glycoprotein I antibodies and anticardiolipin antibodies.
-Antibodies to other phospholipids exist, but they are less common.
-Having multiple types of APAs present has been shown to confer a greater risk of thrombophilia.
+- The exact mechanism by which APAs stimulate clot formation and induce miscarriage is not entirely understood, but it is believed to occur through the induction of inflammatory mediators.
+The two most common APAs are anti-Beta 2 glycoprotein I and anticardiolipin.
+Antibodies to other phospholipids exist but are less common.
+The presence of multiple APA types confers a greater risk of thrombosis.
 [7,8,18]

 - Clinical features

-- Many patients with APAs have no classic symptoms, and APAs are discovered incidentally during workups for autoimmune diseases, prolonged aPTT, and false-positive syphilis tests
+- Many patients with APAs have no clinical symptoms, and they are discovered incidentally during workups for autoimmune diseases, prolonged aPTT, and false-positive syphilis tests

 - Clinical features of the APA syndrome are listed in the table below